Harshdev098/Research-Nexas/Contributing.md

 # Guidelines

 - Any low code, UI enhancement, implementing new feature, solving an issue, opening an issue is appreciable
+- Before making any changes make sure that your fork is synced and your clone is upto date with the main branch
 - You can open issues in issue section regarding a doubt,reporting a bug, setting up the project
 - Be polite and interactive with other developers.Don't be offensive.
 - Test your code before submitting the PR.
-- Add commit messages related to your changes/feature added,also use feat and fix like commit prefixes(described below)
+- Add commit messages related to your changes/feature added,also **use feat and fix like commit prefixes(described below)**
-- Make the PR with different branches(change the branch for your multiple PRs)
+- Make the PR with **different branches**(change the branch for your multiple PRs)
   ```
     git checkout -b <branch_name> //it will create branch and change to it
   ```
-- If the pull request is created to close a request add the issue number in the PR title so that if PR is merged, the issue will be closed [reference](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue)
+- If the pull request is created for an issue, **add the issue number in the PR title** so that if PR is merged, the issue will be closed [reference](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue)
-- Use a clear and descriptive title for your PR.
+- Use a **clear and descriptive title for your PR**.
 It should summarize what the PR does.
 - Describe your changes before opening a PR.
 - Dont make spam PRs, be contributive and adhere to [Code of conduct](Code_of_Conduct.md)